Bandwidth/api-docs/README.md

-# external-api-docs
+# api-docs

 Welcome to the home of Bandwidth's next generation of API docs!
-This repo serves as a mono repo that contains multiple OpenAPI specs that powers Bandwidth's external API references and SDKs, and will eventually replace https://github.com/bandwidth/bandwidth.github.io.
+This repo serves as a mono repo that contains multiple OpenAPI specs that powers Bandwidth's external and internal API references and SDKs, and will eventually replace https://github.com/bandwidth/bandwidth.github.io and https://github.com/bandwidth/internal-api-docs.

 ## Components

-### External Docsite Source Of Truth
+### External Docsite

-The sources of truth for our APIs are found under the `./external` directory.
-Each directory contains different pieces that build our docsite and SDKs.
+The `./external` directory contains all of the configuration and information for the external docsite and SDKs.

 #### Configuration

-This directory contains APIMatic configuration files.
+The `./external/configuration` directory contains APIMatic configuration files.
 Typically the files in this directory will be updated by the DevX team only.

 `configuration/bw-portal.APIMATIC-BUILD.json` is probably the only file that could be updated by an API team, and that would be adding a new API to the `apiSpecs` list.

+#### Specs

+The `./external/specs` directory contains our OpenAPI specs.
+The specs are all defined as `<SpecTitle>/openapi.json`.
+Please use this format for adding new specs.

 #### Markdown

-This directory contains the markdown files and table of contents (toc.yml) files for the docsite.
+The `./external/markdown` directory contains the markdown files and table of contents (toc.yml) files for the docsite.

 ##### toc.yml